Our Story

 Gideon, from the book Judges in the Old Testament, was threshing wheat in a winepress to protect his hard-earned harvest from the raids of the enemy.
 While he was taking action “the Angel of the Lord appeared to him, and said to him, ‘The Lord is with you, you mighty man of valor!’”
 (Judges 6:12).
 This is where the story of Gideon, a judge in his time begins and, in a sense, so too the story of Gideon Milling.

-Gideon Milling was birthed as a vision, a dream, to transform the way farmers relate to the retail sector by having more direct involvement in their produce through the value chain, and to be able to provide good quality, healthier products to consumers at affordable prices.
 The plan is to grow this Kingdom business to one of influence in the marketplace.
 To start a business like Gideon Milling in a sector where big brands have been established for years might have seemed foolish for some, but like Gideon in the Bible with his small band of men, God has shown His favour in divine connections and opportunities, bringing together the right people at the right time.

-Your Partner In Flour
+Your Partner in Flour

-We see a strong connection between faith and farming, while holding true to our passion for people and the products we bring to the market.
-Gideon Milling is a wheat flour mill and operates from Sacks Circle, Bellville in Cape Town.
 The strength of the mill lies in the relationship between the owners and their passion for South African agriculture and combined knowledge of wheat farming.
 Even though South Africa has always had a strong agricultural industry, the ever-changing global economy, fluctuating currency and stock markets, and various added costs in the value chain, it has become increasingly difficult for both farmers and consumers to absorb these increases in costs and food prices.
 It was in this context that the idea was born for a group of wheat-farmers to co-operatively own and operate their own mill and produce high-quality products at a comparatively affordable rate, and in so doing benefit both the farmers and the consumers.

 A growing number of health-conscious consumers do not want genetically modified food products, and Gideon Milling shares that philosophy.
 The wheat grown and processed is thus GMO free, and will remain so in the future.
 Crops are grown in an environmentally conscious way, using no-till sowing and crop rotation methods with various crop-varieties being grown in a seasonal cycle.
 This method of crop-rotation enriches the soil, naturally infusing it with the nitrates, phosphates and minerals needed to encourage earthworms and other biological processes.